rotemdan/grammar-composer/README.md

 A library to define, build and efficiently parse context-free grammars.

 * Grammars are defined using TypeScript class declarations
-* No need for separate tokenization step.
-Tokenization is defined as part of the grammar via embedded `Pattern` objects that are internally processed through the [`regexp-composer`](https://github.com/rotemdan/regexp-composer) regular expression library
+* No tokenization stage.
+The generated parser accepts raw characters as input, meaning it's a form of lexer-free, or hybrid parser, supporting contextual tokenization - that is, low-level character patterns can be specialized to different high-level parser contexts, and sub-patterns captured in the low-level regular expressions are directly embedded as part of the resulting parse tree
-* The generated parser accepts raw characters as input, meaning it's a form of lexer-free, or hybrid parser, supporting contextual tokenization - that is, low-level character patterns can be specialized to different high-level parser contexts, and sub-patterns captured in the low-level regular expressions are directly embedded as part of the resulting parse tree
+* Raw character parsing is defined as part of the grammar via embedded `Pattern` objects that are internally processed through the [`regexp-composer`](https://github.com/rotemdan/regexp-composer) regular expression library
 * Top-down parsing (roughly equivalent to PEG parsing), with optional "packrat" caching that can be enabled or disabled for individual productions
 * Supports right-recursion, but will currently error when left-recursion is detected
 * Uses sophisticated static analysis to automatically identify and annotate optional productions